Julie Feeney: Radio and television

 In 2011, Feeney performed in the USA on NPR with her ensemble.
 She was interviewed on PRI's The World and on NPR station WBUR's "Here and Now".
-She did an interview on Q104.3 with Jonathan Clarke and was interviewed on Sirius XM in an hour-long interview with Bob Edwards on 5 October 2011.
+She did an interview on Q104.3 with Jonathan Clarke and was interviewed on SiriusXM in an hour-long interview with Bob Edwards on 5 October 2011.

 She performs her own music and has been interviewed extensively on RTÉ radio and television, TV3, TG4, Newstalk, and BBC Northern Ireland as well as BBC Radio 4 Woman's Hour.
 She performed a solo voice and piano interpretation of the Irish lullaby "Seoithín, Seo Hó" on a special 2006 Christmas Day broadcast show JK Ensemble on RTÉ lyric fm.
 This performance was included on the charity album Tuesday's Child in 2007.
 "Impossibly Beautiful" from pages was on heavy rotation on RTÉ Radio 1 from 2009 to 2010.
 In 2011, she co-presented a 26-week radio series High Fidelity: a century of song with Jack L and Julie Feeney on RTÉ Lyric FM.
 The series was repeated on RTÉ Radio 1 in 2012.
 Her recording of her selected song, "New Tattoo", written by Tommy Moore for the RTÉ TV series The Hit in 2013, entered at No. 6 in the Irish Singles Chart.